scikit-learn/enhancement_proposals/slep023/proposal.rst

 An implementation of this SLEP is being developed in the `callbacks` feature branch.
 PR `#33322 <https://github.com/scikit-learn/scikit-learn/pull/33322>`__ keeps an updated
-diff againt the `main` branch.
+diff against the `main` branch.
 It currently contains the callback framework and the progress bar callback.

 Discussion